AnyChart/docs.anychart.com/Basic_Charts/3D/Overview.md

 <a name='z_distribution'></a>
 ## Z-Distribution

 In 3D multi-series charts, series are distributed along the X-axis by defalut.
-However, you can also distribute them along the Z-axis: call the {api:anychart.charts.Cartesian3d#zDistribution}zDistribution(){api} and use **"true"** as a parameter (**"false"** enables the default X-distribution):
+However, you can also distribute them along the Z-axis: call the {api:anychart.charts.Cartesian3d#zDistribution}zDistribution(){api} method and use **"true"** as a parameter.
+The **"false"** paramater enables the default X-distribution.

+Here is a sample 3D Column chart with the Z-axis distribution enabled:

 ```
 // enable the z-axis distribution mode